The construction industry has a problem.

 Benefits of Working in Construction

 Working in the construction industry offers a unique combination of benefits to potential employees.
 One of the most obvious benefits that construction companies can market to potential employees is the significant earning potential coupled with relatively inexpensive and quick training requirements.
 According to College Board, average college costs for an in-state public college in 2014–2015 were $23,410; costs for a private college averaged $46,272.
 That adds up to a $93,640 price tag for a 4-year degree at an in-state public college and $185,088 for private college.
 The average costs for a trade-school degree, on the other hand, add up to only $33,000.
 To pay for the continually rising costs of 4-year colleges, most students—nearly 70%—need to take out loans; the average 4-year student graduates with an average of $28,400 in debt.
 This can be a significant burden on college graduates entering the workforce.
 Moreover, those who choose a 4-year college plan often also experience a loss of earning time due to a delay in starting a career—this can lead to hundreds of thousands of dollars in lost wages.
 Combined with sluggish labor markets for many degrees, this can leave graduates in a position of having extensive debt and correspondingly few career options.
-To see exactly how much money can be lost while waiting to obtain a 4-year degree, see the infographic on page 33.
+To see exactly how much money can be lost while waiting to obtain a 4-year degree, see the infographic below.

 According to the BLS, the median annual wage for those with a bachelor’s degree is $67,140.
 The annual wages for many construction trades are not far behind, and in many cases are even higher.
 Mechanical insulation workers, for example, have an average annual salary of $56,570, according to May 2014 data from the BLS.
 Additionally, an insulation contractor member of the National Insulation Association (NIA) affirmed that starting out, annual wages can easily equal more than $80,000 when including overtime hours.
 Another NIA insulation contractor said that starting pay—depending on region—can be surprisingly high.
 At his company, he noted, an estimator starts out with annual wages between $50,000 to $75,000, and these can go up to as much as $110,000 with experience.